 Low Flow

-Where Gas is taken at a Delivery Point at rates less than the Minimum Design Flow Rate sufficiently often, or in quantities that in First Gas’ opinion makes the determination of energy quantities taken at that Delivery Point Inaccurate, First Gas shall notify the Interconnected Party and, after reasonable consultation, decide whether modifications to the Metering are necessary.
+If Gas is taken at a Delivery Point at rates less than the Minimum Design Flow Rate to the extent that, in First Gas’ reasonable opinion, the Accuracy of the energy quantities taken at that Delivery Point is compromised, First Gas shall notify the Interconnected Party accordingly.

-Where the modifications referred to in section 2.11 relate to a Delivery Point for which an Interconnection Fee is payable, First Gas may re-determine that fee to reflect any reasonable costs it incurs.
+Following notification pursuant to section 2.11, unless the Interconnected Party can reasonably demonstrate to First Gas that those low Gas takes were extraordinary occurrences that are not expected to occur to the same extent again, First Gas may:

+notify the Interconnected Party that it intends to modify the Metering to ensure it is Accurate at those low flow rates; and

+require the Interconnected Party to pay First Gas’ actual and reasonable costs to implement the modifications (reasonable evidence of which First Gas shall provide to the Interconnected Party), including via an Interconnection Fee or an increase in the current Interconnection Fee.

 metering and energy quantity reports